-Figure 4: Relative percentages of obsidian hydration derived dates at bedrock mortar sites in the Southern Sierra Nevada.
-Map symbols (from smallest to largest): 1=<5%, 2=5.1-10%, 3=10.1-15%, 4=15.1-20%, 5=>20% used in their interpretation.
+Although it is tempting to assume that these results "date" the appearance and spread of bedrock milling technology in this region, caution should be used in their interpretation.
 Most importantly, it should be recognized that the data used in the above exercise came from a variety of sources with a diversity of research questions, methodologies, and sample sizes.
-Some sites underwent extensive excavations while others were only subjected to a small amount of surface collection.
-The most thoroughly documented sites were represented by hundreds of obsidian hydration rim readings while others contributed fewer than ten.
+Some sites underwent extensive excavations, while others were only subjected to a small amount of surface collection.
+The most thoroughly documented sites were represented by hundreds of obsidian hydration rim readings, while others contributed fewer than ten.